jaymcgavren/jaymcgavren.github.io/_posts/2025-06-06-coping-with-macos-sequoia.markdown

 * "Launchpad & Dock": Disable all this proprietary crap.
 * "Display": Do what you want.
 * "Mission Control": Disable all this proprietary crap.
+* "Windows": I'd recommend disabling most of these, but a few seem to replace functions I used to rely on my window manager for:
+    * "General": Keep "Fill", which resizes a window to full screen, but remap to something that doesn't require the Globe/Fn key (which is too awkward to hit on most keyboards).
+I use `Ctrl-up-arrow`.
+Disable the rest, especially "Minimize".
+It's worse than useless because it forces you to use the mouse to retrieve the window from the Dock, and `Cmd-m` is way too easy to hit accidentally.
+    * "Halves": Keep "Tile Left Half" and "Tile Right Half", but remap them to something that doesn't rely on the Globe/Fn key.
+Disable the rest.
+    * "Quarters": Disable them all.
+    * "Arrange": Disable them all.
+    * "Full Screen Tile": Disable them all.
 * "Keyboard": Do what you want.
 Except for "Move focus to the next window" (Cmd-tilde), which changes windows within an app.
 This is absolutely essential and should be enabled.
 "Show contextual menu" (Ctrl-Return), which shows the right-click menu, seems useful as well.
 * "Input Sources": Unless you need to type in multiple languages, disable everything here.
 This will free up the highly-valuable Ctrl-Space keyboard shortcut to use with your window manager.
 * "Screenshots": These are too useful to change.
 Keep them and leave them at the defaults if you can; your programming pairs are going to expect them to work normally.